Shift up a gear

-Studying arts is transformative.
-Employers, industries and the labour market of the future need people who can thrive in an ever-changing global marketplace, and be able to effectively challenge and critique new ideas.
+Studying the disciplines of the humanities and social sciences is transformative.
+More than ever, the world needs people who can thrive in an ever-changing global environment and who are able to effectively challenge and critique new ideas.
 Advancing your study to master’s level will further enhance your communication, critical thinking and problem-solving skills so you emerge and thrive as a leader in your field.

 The arts are your passport to all the world’s wonderful places.
 Studying at a higher level will open doors to new cultures, communities and opportunities, driving your ability to champion creative and innovative solutions for complex global issues.
 You will have the opportunity to pursue advanced study in a humanities or social sciences subject of your choice through a research report or a thesis.

 The arts examine the social and cultural issues that affect people and places.
 Your advanced understanding of these issues will take your professional development to new heights and equip you to lead New Zealand into the future.